kizniche/Mycodo/README.md

 TODO
 ----

 - [x] Authorization log (for successful and unsuccessful logins)
-- [ ] Allow guest login to just view
+- [ ] Allow guest login for viewing

 INTRODUCTION